 With most recalls, you’re able to return the defective product for a refund.
 But what do you do if the recalled product is something you’ve had surgically implanted?

-The FDA formally issued a recall of Allergan’s textured breast implants in July of 2019, and that halted them from being marketed to new patients.
+The FDA formally issued a recall of Allergan’s textured breast implants in July of 2019.
+Thankfully, that meant a halt to Allergan’s marketing efforts to new patients.
 But the FDA did not recommend that women who have the implants remove them.
 Instead, they urged them to discuss the issue with their health care providers and watch for symptoms.
 The news has understandably caused many women emotional distress and worry, wondering if the implants are a ticking time bomb.

 Furthermore, the FDA issued a recall months after other countries made similar decisions.
 The FDA had hearings about the safety back in March of 2019 as well.
 Their delay certainly meant additional patients had the option to elect for the textured implants.